Rllyyy/Internet-Check/README.md

 <!--Show all Ping Results-->
 <details>
-  <summary> <span style="font-size:22px; font-weight: bolder; color: black">Show all Ping Results</span></summary>
+  <summary> <b>Show all Ping Results</b></summary>
   If this value is set to true both successful and unsuccessful pings will be noted.
 If set to false only unsuccessful pings are recorded.
+Please click on start again in the application to apply the change and make sure that the XML file was saved beforehand.
   <p>

 ```xml